callerc1/shipit-nvm/README.md

 Type: `Boolean`
 Default: `true`

-A Boolean to determine whether to run the task in local workspace or on the remote.
+A Boolean to determine whether to run the task in local workspace or on the remote. **NOTE:** if used with [shipit-npm](https://github.com/callerc1/shipit-npm) the *npm.remote* option takes precedence over this one.

 ### `nvm.sh`